NeuroTechX/ntx_slack_archive/eegdata.md

  >sydneyneurotechx alexandre.barachant andyh616 fred-simard hubertjb because of where we're located, we can pitch Geoff's lab at Vector on a capsule network EEG project supported by some of the Ontario/Canada funding agencies, in partnership with Muse.
 Is there interest in doing this?

+11/18/2017 3:56 AM

+ **sydneyneurotechx** :

+ >Sounds like an interesting proposal on my side